liangzifei/MRH-Net/README.md

 ![](https://github.com/liangzifei/MRH_net_submit/blob/main/image/Myelin.jpg)
 # Prepare your own data(without training)
 Please refer to our gradient table and data to prepare your data.
-Our pre-trained network in folder /network could be generalise to other data, using the identical MRI contrasts.
+Our pre-trained network in folder /network could be generalise to other data, using the identical MRI contrasts as our listed example data.
 # Prepare your own data(with your own training)
 ## Specific steps to prepare yourself training and testing
 ### step1.
 In training data preparison(MRH_trainingG.m)